yonglam/TableViewPattern/README.md

 ````

-1. Define a protocal for every type of UITableViewCell or its subclass to bind data from corresponding entity.
+b.
+Define a protocal for every type of UITableViewCell or its subclass to bind data from corresponding entity.
 ````
 @protocol BindingDataForEntityDelegate<NSObject>
 - (void) bindingDataForEntity:(NSObject *)entity;